Find Cheap SR-22 Auto Insurance Quotes in Illinois

 What is an SR-22 in Illinois?

-If you have to get an SR-22, it's because you have been deemed an at-risk driver, and the State of Illinois wants to be sure that you are being responsible behind the wheel by maintaining insurance coverage.
-You can be required to get an SR-22 for a variety of reasons in Illinois.
+You can be required to get an SR-22 for various reasons in Illinois.
 Most involve having your license suspended, though not all are strictly related to driving.

 - Serious traffic infraction, such as a DUI